Ramana Maharshi – the nectar of spiritual achievement was his daily taste

 Ramana Maharishi

-Ramana Maharishi wrote a little and only at the request of the disciples.
+Ramana Maharishi wrote little and only at the request of his disciples.

-His most important work is “Forty Lyrics about Life”.
-He also composed “Five Hymns to Arunachala.”
+His most important work is “Forty Verses on Life”.
+He also composed “Five Hymns to Arunachala”.

-Ramana Maharishi’s teaching is identical to that of Advaita Vedanta and aims at Self-realization
+The teaching of Ramana Maharishi is identical to that of Advaita Vedanta and aims at Self-Realization

-They make up the nature of the Supreme Consciousness, the IMMORTAL Self ATMAN, the witness consciousness that is reached by transcending the visible world.
+These make up the nature of the Supreme Consciousness, the Immortal ATMAN Self, the witness consciousness that is reached by transcending the visible world.

 The experience of the Supreme Self is accessible to all.
-The self is not separate from us, it’s not metaphysical and inaccessible.
-To perceive it, it’s only necessary to get past the projections of the mind that always places it somewhere else.
+The self is not separate from us, it is not something metaphysical and inaccessible.
+To perceive it, it is only necessary to pass through the projections of the mind that always place it elsewhere.
 The self is here and now, hidden only by the veils of appearance.

-Around him floated an atmosphere of peace and love.
-To a disciple who was concerned that he might, because of his sins, go to hell when he died, he replied, “If you go there, Bhagavan will come after you and bring you back.”
+An atmosphere of peace and love floated around him.
+To a disciple worried that he may, because of his sins, end up in hell when he dies, he replied, “If you go there, Bhagavan will come after you and bring you back.”

-When he got cancer and his followers were worried about dying, he told them, suggesting they wouldn’t identify him with his physical body:“I’m not going anywhere, where can I go?
-I’ll stay here forever.”
+When he fell ill with cancer and his disciples were worried that he would die, he told them, suggesting that they not identify him with the physical body: “I’m not going anywhere, where could I go?
+I will stay here forever.”

 Grace was given in silence

-Here is what Arthur Osborne, one of his close disciples, testifies to, who then took care of publishing maharishi’s works and wrote several books about him:
+Here is what Arthur Osborne, one of his close disciples, who later took care of publishing Maharishi’s works and wrote several books about him, testifies:

 „Bhagavan era rezemat pe canapea iar eu ședeam în primul rând din fața sa.
 S-a ridicat cu fața spre mine și, cu ochi scrutători, a sfredelit în mine pătrunzându-mă adânc, cu o intensitate pe care nu o pot descrie.
 Era ca și cum ochii lui ar fi spus: «ți s-a spus deja; de ce nu ai realizat asta până acum?» și apoi liniște, o pace adâncă, o ușurare și o fericire indescriptibilă.